ServiceNow Inc. (NOW) Just Got Our Attention

-ServiceNow Inc. (NYSE:NOW) went down by -4.92% from its latest closing price compared to the recent 1-year high of $598.37.
-The company’s stock price has collected -7.22% of loss in the last five trading sessions.
-MarketWatch.com reported 5 hours ago that ServiceNow Inc. stock falls Thursday, underperforms market
+ServiceNow Inc. (NYSE:NOW) went down by -3.06% from its latest closing price compared to the recent 1-year high of $598.37.
+The company’s stock price has collected -8.14% of loss in the last five trading sessions.
+MarketWatch.com reported 6 hours ago that ServiceNow Inc. stock underperforms Wednesday when compared to competitors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.